Team-on-gamejams/Rigid-Jam-1/README.md

 ![Cover](Screenshots/Cover.png)

 # Downloads and Links
-Available in [Windows, OSX, Linux and Web](https://itch.io/jam/rigidjam).
+Available in [Windows, OSX and Linux](https://itch.io/jam/rigidjam).
 If you encounter any problem, please leave a issue!

 # How to play:
  * Keyboard: